-Franz Kafka: Exploring the Labyrinth of Existence
+Franz Kafka: the Labyrinth of Existence

 Franz Kafka, a name synonymous with existential unease and labyrinthine narratives, remains a literary enigma whose works continue to intrigue and challenge readers.
 Born on July 3, 1883, in Prague, then part of the Austro-Hungarian Empire, Kafka’s life and writings delve into the complexities of human experience, bureaucracy, and the surreal.
 His unique style and exploration of the absurd have left an indelible mark on literature, philosophy, and the understanding of the human condition.

-“The Trial” and the Absurdity of Justice
+“The Trial” and the Absurdity of Justice / “The Castle” and the Unattainable Goal

 In his novel “The Trial,” Kafka delved into the nightmarish world of the legal system.
 The story follows Josef K., who is arrested and subjected to a trial without ever knowing the charges against him.
 This work reflects Kafka’s exploration of the absurdity of justice and the individual’s powerlessness in the face of bureaucratic institutions.